cpustejovsky/CharlesPustejovsky-2019-Promises/README.md

 ## Working with Public and Private Keys
 * Click **Choose File** and upload your public key
 * Enter your password again and press **Submit**
-* To sign a message with your private key, run `node signMsg.js <path/to/private_key> <message file> <names-of-signed-message-file>`; The signed message will be located in the `signatures` directory.
+* To sign a message with your private key, open a new tab on terminal and run `node signMsg.js <path/to/private_key> <message file> <path-and-name-for-signature>`
   * Since none of this needs to or should touch the server, I've left it out of the web app and as a script to be run on your local machine.
-* Now you can go use the homepage.
-Upload the signed message and the username of who signed the message.
-The app will tell you if that file was in fact signed with a private key corresponding to the public key associated with the username you submitted.
+* Now you can use the homepage.
+Upload the message, signature, and the username of who signed the message.
+The app will tell you if that file was signed with a private key corresponding to the public key associated with the username you submitted.